webproperty/webproperty/README.md

 **keypair**

-is optional, can either be an object with the address(public key) and secret(private key) `{address: publickey, secret: privatekey}`, or it can be a falsy value like `null` and it will create a keypair for you
+<br />is optional, can either be an object with the address(public key) and secret(private key) `{address: publickey, secret: privatekey}`, or it can be a falsy value like `null` and it will create a keypair for you

 **infoHashString**